-Echocardiography enables evaluation of cardiac function at rest and during dynamic exercise or pharmacologic stress.
-Exercise two-dimensional imaging is used primarily to detect the presence and extent of coronary artery disease by provoking regional ischemia with resulting wall motion abnormalities.
+Echocardiography enables evaluation of cardiac function at rest, during pharmacologic stress, and during or immediately following dynamic exercise.
+Exercise two-dimensional (2D) imaging is used primarily to detect the presence and extent of coronary artery disease by provoking regional ischemia with resulting wall motion abnormalities.
 The addition of exercise Doppler permits evaluation of valvular function, pulmonary artery pressure, left ventricular outflow tract gradients, and global ventricular systolic and diastolic function.

 An overview of the indications, contraindications, techniques, and safety of stress echocardiography will be provided here.
 Exercise treadmill testing and radionuclide myocardial perfusion imaging, as well as the advantages and disadvantages of stress echocardiography as compared with other stress modalities, are discussed separately.
 (See "Exercise ECG testing: Performing the test and interpreting the ECG results" and "Exercise radionuclide myocardial perfusion imaging in the diagnosis and prognosis of coronary heart disease" and "Vasodilator stress radionuclide myocardial perfusion imaging: Testing methodologies and safety" and "Selecting the optimal cardiac stress test".)